 Backup type Description Application Backup An application backup applies only to template- or script-based policies not the Oracle Intelligent Policies.
 The Application Backup schedule stores stream-based backups.
 The Default-Application-Backup schedule is automatically configured as an Application Backup schedule.
-Full backup The full and incremental backup schedule types automatically start the backups by running the NetBackup for Oracle RMAN scripts or templates.
+Full backup Differential incremental The full and incremental backup schedule types automatically s the backups by running the NetBackup for Oracle RMAN script backup, tem templates.
 They also store the snapshot backups.
-Differential incremental backup, Cumulative incremental backup Note: For most snapshot types, any automatic backup schedule (full, cumulative, or differential) results in a full volume snapshot.
+Cumulative incremental backup Note: For most snapshot types, any automatic backup schedule (full, cumulative, or differential) results in a full volume snapshot.
 BLI is the only snapshot method that can perform an incremental backup.